 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical canned dog food.

 Even when you consider the protein-boosting effect of the peas and flaxseed in this recipe, and the chickpeas and lentils contained in other recipes, this looks like the profile of a wet product containing a significant amount of meat.

-Nulo Medal Series Grain Free is a meat-based canned dog food using a significant amount of named meats as its main sources of animal protein, thus earning the brand 5 stars.
+Nulo Medal Series is a grain-free canned dog food using a significant amount of named meats as its dominant source of animal protein, thus earning the brand 5 stars.